Nick Grimshaw: Television

 Grimshaw's career started on UK entertainment channel E4, hosting daily shows.
 In September 2007, he crossed over to Channel 4, hosting the daily breakfast show Freshly Squeezed with Alexa Chung and more recently Jameela Jamil, airing 7 am on weekdays.
 The pair went on to host various award shows for TV and coverage from music events and festivals for Channel 4.
 As well as hosting the radio show BBC Switch for BBC Radio 1, Grimshaw and Annie Mac teamed up to host music show Sound for BBC Two.
 He presented the first ever BBC Switch Awards show with Kimberley Walsh of Girls Aloud on BBC One.

-In Summer 2011, Grimshaw hosted a live 6-part series for Channel 4 on Saturdays entitled New Look Style the Nation, in which hopeful fashion designers competed for a job at New Look.

-In 2012, Grimshaw co-presented the iTunes Festival with Annie Mac throughout September for Channel 4.
+In summer 2011, Grimshaw hosted a live 6-part series for Channel 4 on Saturdays entitled New Look Style the Nation, in which hopeful fashion designers competed for a job at New Look.
+In 2012, he co-presented the iTunes Festival with Annie Mac throughout September for Channel 4.

 On 30 April 2013, he began presenting BBC Three panel show, Sweat the Small Stuff.
 On 2 August 2013, Grimshaw hosted a one-off panel show on Channel 4 called That Music Show.
 In late 2013, Grimshaw appeared in as many soap operas he could, filming cameo roles in EastEnders, Coronation Street, Emmerdale, Hollyoaks and Home and Away.
 In 2013, he narrated Hotel of Mum and Dad for BBC Three.

 In 2014, Grimshaw presented The Brits Are Coming, the show that revealed some of the nominees at the 2014 Brit Awards.

-Since 2014, Grimshaw is a regular guest co–presenter on The One Show.
+Since 2014 he has been a regular guest co–presenter on The One Show.

 On 16 June 2015, it was revealed that Grimshaw would join the twelfth series of The X Factor as a judge to replace Louis Walsh.
 He was selected to mentor the "Boys" category and chose Mason Noise, Ché Chesterman and Seann Miley Moore for the live shows.
 Following the eliminations of Moore in week 2 and Noise in week 4, he guided Chesterman through to the final, where he finished in third place.
 On 19 February 2016, Grimshaw announced he would not be returning to the show for its thirteenth series and was replaced by Walsh.

-Since June 2019, Grimshaw has appeared on Celebrity Gogglebox alongside his niece Liv, as well as the Stand Up to Cancer specials.
+Since June 2019, he has appeared on Celebrity Gogglebox alongside his niece Liv, as well as the Stand Up to Cancer specials.

 In spring 2021, Grimshaw appeared as a contestant on The Great British Bake Off For Stand Up To Cancer.